NatOlk/animal-shelter-app/ansh-notification-service/README.md

   ```
 - **Response**: `200 OK`

-### 2. **Approve subscription**
+### 2. **Accept subscription**
-   This endpoint is designed to handle approval requests generated via email.
+  This endpoint is designed to handle accept requests generated via email.

-   The link containing this endpoint is included in the subscription approval email sent to the user.
+  The link containing this endpoint is included in the subscription accept email sent to the user.
 It includes a unique token associated with the user's email address.

-   The token ensures secure validation and prevents unauthorized approval of subscription requests.
-Only users with access to the generated email link can approve the request.
+  The token ensures secure validation and prevents unauthorized acceptance of subscription requests.
+Only users with access to the generated email link can accept the request.

   This endpoint is publicly accessible and is not protected by any security settings.
 - **URL**: `GET /external/animal-notify-subscribe-check/{token}`
 - **Response**: `Subscription with token *token* is valid`